Top 40 Kombucha Brewing Mistakes By New (or Experienced) Homebrewers

 35. Bottling too late after the flavor is already sour

 Finding the balance of when to bottle is part of dialing in your perfect recipe.
 We like to bottle when the brew is still a little too sweet for our liking.
-That way, it can continue to mature in the bottle at room temperature in our kitchen closet and reach the perfect flavor.
+That way, it can continue to mature in the bottle at room temperature in our kitchen closet and then reach the perfect flavor.
 Other people prefer to bottle when the flavor is just right, then store in the refrigerator.
 Or you might be in the middle, allowing it a couple of days at room temperature before cooling to maintain flavor.
 Just be careful that you don’t allow it to get to the point where it becomes too sour in the bottle!

 36. Not starting a SCOBY Hotel